Local acyclicity in $p$-adic cohomology: Irregularity of p -adic differential equations

 \subsection{Irregularity in families}

 We will be interested in studying how the irregularity varies in families, and so we will want to replace the field $K$ in the above discussion by a $K$-dagger algebra $A$ of MW-type.
 (It seems entirely likely that the results here will extend to more general $K$-dagger algebras, but we will only need this restricted case.)
-For such an $A$, suppose that we have a projective $\nabla$-module $M$ over the relative Robba ring $\mathcal{R}_A^u$.
-Let $L$ be the completion of the fraction of $A$ for the supremum norm.
+For such a $K$-dagger algebra $A$, suppose that we have a projective $\nabla$-module $M$ over the relative Robba ring $\mathcal{R}_A^u$.
+Let $L$ be the completion of the fraction field of $A$ for the supremum norm.

 \begin{definition} We say that $M$ is overconvergent if the generic fibre $M_L:=M\otimes \mathcal{R}_L^u$ of $M$ is overconvergent. \end{definition}

 The generic fibre $M_L$ therefore admits a break decomposition